uhi67/umvc-rbac/readme.md

 and permissions as children.
 Permissions may have further children (even roles, but it's not too practical)

 As a convention, role names are Capitalized, permission names are lowercase.
-Roles have descriptions to provide useful information to user interface for manual role assignment.
+Roles have descriptions to provide useful information to the user interface for manual role assignment.
 Controller action identifiers like "controller/action" are special permissions that are checked automatically before executing the corresponding action.
 Other special permission names are:
     '*' -- any user has this permission, even if not logged in